 Andrew is Principal Lecturer in Practical Theology and Programme Convener for Ministerial Theology.
-For the academic year 2021-22, Andrew will be teaching Study Skills (FdA), Contexts of Ministry 2 (FdA) and Practical Theology (DTh).
+For the academic year 2021-22, Andrew is teaching Study Skills (FdA), Contexts of Ministry 2 (FdA) and Practical Theology (DTh).

 Andrew's earlier studies were at the Universities of Bristol and Nottingham.
 His subsequent theological studies were at London School of Theology and King's College London.

 BSc, PGCE, BA, MA, PhD, SFHEA

 New Black Majority Churches, especially aesthetics and growth; Faith, place & planning; 'Ordinary hermeneutics' - that is, the hermeneutical practices of ordinary Bible readers; use of the Bible in practical theology; interdisciplinary issues between theology and social science; use of ethnography in practical theology research; aspects of evangelicalism and fundamentalism; missiology; aspects of contemporary ecclesiology.
 Doctoral proposals are welcomed in any of these areas.

 Andrew co-commissioned and co-supervised the project 'Traditions and Trajectories of British and Irish Practical Theology as evidence in the history of BIAPT's Journal'.
 This was a jointly funded project by BIAPT and Contact Pastoral Trust in 2019, leading to the production of a conference paper and journal article (forthcoming 2020), as well as an interactive timeline of the journal's development since the 1960s.
 This was prompted by the 25th anniversary of BIAPT.
 The co-comissioners and supervisors were Professor Nicola Slee and Dr Helen Cameron.
 Dr Stephen Roberts was the project researcher.